inverted-ai/invertedai/examples/README.md

 The minimal example, as shown on the front page, mocks up the local simulator with a class that implements trivial control logic for the ego vehicle.
 This example is meant to provide an illustration of the basic logic for performing co-simulation using Inverted AI API and give you a sandbox to experiment with it.
-It does not provide visualization, which can be obtained in a fashion similar to NPC-only examples.
+It will save the generated gif as `iai-example.gif` in the current direcotry..

 ## CARLA